-Solo® is the SCCA brand name for autocross competition.
-Solo events are driving skill contests that emphasize the driver’s ability and the car’s handling characteristics.
+Autocross (or "Solo") events are driving skill contests that emphasize the driver’s ability and the car’s handling characteristics.
 This is accomplished by driving a course that is designated by traffic cones on a low hazard location, such as a parking lot or inactive airstrip.
 While speeds are no greater than those normally encountered in legal highway driving, the combination of concentration and car feedback creates an adrenaline pumping experience.
-It is like being in a movie chase scene, only you are holding onto the steering wheel instead of a box of popcorn!
+It is a great way to explore the performance potential of your car (whether that's a Porsche, Mustang, Camaro or a Volvo) in a safe and legal environment!

 Philadelphia Region SCCA supports the VETMotorsports program through donations to the SCCA Foundation and by inviting the VETMotorsports organization to attend our events.